 Sometimes this leads to you being offered surgery.
 Now that is pretty drastic so let’s look at the evidence behind firstly one type of surgery known as sub acromial decompression .

-A study called the CSAW trial was published in November 2017, so just last year.
+A study called the CSAW trial was published in November 2017.
 In the trial they did something very interesting.
 They compared 3 groups of people who had been suffering with shoulder pain for more than 3 months.
 These people had tried a steroid injection and had no full rotator cuff muscle/tendon tears.
 They randomly put people into one of the following 3 groups .

 So here’s the interesting part.
 They found no difference in the improvement between the group who had ‘real’ surgery (Group 1) and the group who had ‘fake’ surgery (Group 2).
 But these 2 groups did improve more than the no treatment group.
 The authors thought that the difference between the surgical groups and the no treatment group might be the result of, a placebo effect OR postoperative physiotherapy.
 So….one conclusion is why would you have the ‘real’ surgery?

 It should be now widely accepted that so called ‘impingement’ type pain IS NOT caused by the bone rubbing on the tendon and wearing it out.
 Therefore why are bits of bone still being shaved off?!
 Good question!

 This type of pain is similar if not the same type of shoulder pain that historically has been called impingement.
 The type of results mentioned above tie in with another group of trials that compared surgery versus physiotherapy rehabilitation for rotator cuff tears.
 A systematic review (a research paper that tries to draw together all the evidence around a topic) published in 2017 on Surgery versus No Surgery for full thickness rotator cuff tears concluded